 Current Board Members

-Caroline Ford, President (California) is the executive director of The Wellness Neighborhood, a community outreach initiative of the Tahoe Forest Health System.
-Before joining the Tahoe Forest Health System, Ford served the University of Nevada School of Medicine for 27+ years.
+Caroline Ford, President (California) is an Assistant Dean Emeritus in Frontier and Rural Health-University of Nevada School of Medicine and served for 27+ years.
 She held the position as the longest serving director of a State Office of Rural Health when she retired from the University in July of 2011.
-Ford served on the first National Advisory Committee on Rural Health, appointed by then Secretary of Health and Human Services Dr. Louis W. Sullivan.
+She has directed local Wellness/Community Health programs for the Tahoe Forest Health System, and served on the first National Advisory Committee on Rural Health, appointed by then Secretary of Health and Human Services Dr. Louis W. Sullivan.
 Ford has also served as President of the National Organization of State Offices of Rural Health and has been active in the American Public Health Association since 1978.
+She is currently Chair of the Tahoe Truckee Future Without Drug Dependence.
 She has a bachelor’s degree in Community Health Education and a master’s degree in Public Health.

 Magdaleno Manzanarez (New Mexico) holds a Doctorate of Political Science, a Master of Public Administration and a graduate certificate in the administration of non-profit agencies.
 He currently teaches political science at Western New Mexico University and is the Chair of the Department of Social Sciences.
 Manzanarez is directly involved in the development of the curriculum for the certificate in the administration of non-profit organizations.
 His primary responsibilities have been to bring together representatives from the community, university administrators, and faculty to discuss the curriculum and parameters of this program.
 He is also working in the identification and description of specific courses for adoption by the university’s Instruction and Curriculum Committee.
 The university’s Board of Regents has approved this academic initiative.